What are lip and tongue ties, and how are they treated?

 What are the treatment options for tongue and lip-ties?

-Marriott & Hand cut the ties using our special soft-tissue laser.
-This ensures the wound heals efficiently without the need for stitches.
+At Marriott & Hand, we remove the ties using our special soft-tissue laser.
+This ensures that once the tie releases, the wound heals efficiently without the need for stitches.
 The wound will be automatically sealed.
 The treatment will be over quite quickly with minimal discomfort.

 This treatment will restore the full function of the baby’s lips and tongue meaning they will be able to latch on properly, feed properly and will reduce all of the difficulties associated with this condition.
-This means no more feeding every 2 hours.
-Your baby cannot get enough milk in each feed, no more discomfort from feeding and no more gassy, colicky baby.
+This means no more feeding every 2 hours, no more discomfort from feeding and no more gassy, colicky baby.

 Does the condition only affect babies?